Charn11/landing-page/README.md

-# landing-page
+# landing

-Creating a landing page.
+This is a landing page.
+Just a simple project.